flashlight/flashlight/docs/source/mnist.rst

 Evaluation
 ----------

-The evaluation loop looks a lot like training except without the weight updates.
-We just have to be sure to set the model into ``eval`` mode so that things like Dropout are turned off.
-Also when we put a model in ``eval`` mode temporary state needed for the backward pass is not recorded, so this will require much less memory.
+The evaluation loop is similar to the training loop except that it omits updates to model parameters.
+When evaluating a model, we use ``eval`` mode on the ``Module`` which disables components that should not run at evaluation time (e.g. dropout), and disables gradient computation to save memory.

 ::